 If our office has reason to believe that you've been a victim of identity theft through a fraudulent tax return, we will contact you with a letter and recommended actions.
 You are encouraged to contact the following entities to report the theft of your identity:

-• Contact the FTC or call 1-877-438-4338 to obtain an Identity Theft Report and recovery plan.
+- Contact the FTC or call 1-877-438-4338 to report identity theft and get a recovery plan.
 While the FTC does not require a police report, you may choose to file a report with your local law enforcement.

-• Contact the national credit bureaus to request fraud alerts, credit freezes (also known as security freezes), and opt outs from pre-screened credit offers.
+- Contact the three nationwide credit bureaus to request free fraud alerts, credit freezes, active-duty military credit monitoring, and opt outs from prescreened credit offers:

 Identity Theft Declaration